AMWA-TV/nmos-testing/test_data/BCP00301/README.md

 ## Installing Certificates

 In order for requests made to the device under test to be trusted by the test suite, the following private keys and certificates must be loaded into the device.
-This will provide the device with the hostname 'api.testsuite.nmos.tv'
+This will provide the device with the hostname 'api.testsuite.nmos.tv', and the hostname 'nmos-api.local' for mDNS.

 **IMPORTANT:** Do not leave this private key and certificate installed on a device once testing is complete.